-- If you haven't already, make sure you check the latest syllabus and study guide to ensure you are aware of any changes to the content of the syllabus, the style of exam questions or exam format for your retake - Review again the examiner's reports and listen to five minutes with the examining team so that you have all of the examining team's comments in mind when you start working through questions - Decide whether you will be sitting the exam in CBE or paper based format and practise questions in the same format as you will experience in the real exam.
+- If you haven't already, make sure you check the latest syllabus and study guide to ensure you are aware of any changes to the content of the syllabus, the style of exam questions or exam format for your retake - Review again the examiner's reports and listen to five minutes with the examining team so that you have all of the examining team's comments in mind when you start working through questions - Even if you have already done so, work through the specimen exam again to practice questions in the same format as the real exams. - Think about purchasing a Practice Test.
+These also replicate the exam format and give you personalised feedback diagrams so that you can refine your final revision.